CHILDREN OF THE ENEMY

 At home in Gothenburg, Sweden, the children's grandfather Patricio Galvez is becoming increasingly desperate.
 His repeated attempts to persuade his daughter to leave the war zone in Syria failed.
 Now both she and Michael Skråmo are dead and the children are in a refugee camp under terrible circumstances.
 He decides to go down to Erbil in northern Iraq to continue his fight for bringing the children home.

-Gorki Glaser-Müller joined Patricio on his journey and filmed what is becoming a documentary with premiere in late 2020.
+Gorki Glaser-Müller joined Patricio on his journey and filmed what is becoming a documentary with premiere in mid 2021.
 Gorki and Patricio stays in the same hotel room and Gorki follows every step Patricio takes.
 He follows all the uncertainty, all the pressure, the bureaucracy, the big politics, all the frustration, guilt and panic- everything that Patricio experiences that one does not see in the media.
 As a friend, Gorki also has an in-depth access to the story of how Patricio's daughter converted and how it affected the family.
 This is a journey of a father who lost his daughter, and his way to redemption.